JJ/hoborg/text/text.md

 With the ten thou I had when I arrived at Pascagoula, where the circus happened to be a few days later, I couldn't even have bought a ride with the circus.
-Which, come to think of it, whas what the two guys would have done to start with if it had been even possible.
+Which, come to think of it, was what the two guys would have done to start with if it had been even possible.
+They wouldn't have needed anyone to do it for them.
+Or maybe they did.

 Not that it was.
 Not that I had the ten thousand any more, a man has got expenses and love is not always free, as you may know.
 Yes, young